Skip to content

 • Decode any exam question by identifying its core instruction.

-• Structure your answers perfectly for every type of question, from a simple 'State' to a complex 'Evaluate'.
+• Structure your answers perfectly for every command term, from a simple 'State' to a complex 'Evaluate'.

-• Stop losing marks for accidentally answering a different question than the one that was asked.
+• Avoid losing marks by answering a different question than the one set.

 Objective 1: The Foundations (Knowledge & Understanding)